jeanettie/Python4Data/README.md

 # Python4Data

 To Run the code:
+You will need to install Anaconda.
 To run the notebook, Download/Clone the repository.
 In the command line from the folder Python4Data launch the jupyter notebook by entering:

 jupyter notebook